mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-29-migrating_database.markdown

 rake db:migrate
 {% endhighlight %}

-This `migration` will do changes to database according to a file with a name of date-time stamp in `/db/migrate` folder as:
+This `migration` will do changes to database according to a file with a name of date-time stamps in `/db/migrate` folder as:

 {% highlight ruby %}
-20150522235057_create_cars.rb
+20150522235057_create_books.rb
 {% endhighlight %}

 This means that this file has been generated in 22/5/2015 (year month day)  at 11:50:57pm (hour minute seconds).